CB Granada: Climb on the court

-Subsequently, the CB Granada tried nurtured players top level, but the season (1999–2000) again prove baleful: Iriarte, personal problems, presented his resignation, which caused the interim Enrique Gutierrez and the subsequent hiring of José Alberto Pesquera, nor would finish its work (dismissal after a pitiful defeat in Córdoba, against Cajasur).
+Subsequently, the CB Granada tried to nurture players to the top level, but the season (1999–2000) did not end in their favor: Iriarte presented his resignation due to personal problems, which caused the interim Enrique Gutierrez and the subsequent hiring of José Alberto Pesquera, nor would finish its work (dismissal after a pitiful defeat in Córdoba, against Cajasur).
 So, the leaders opted again by Antonio Gomez Nieto to reach port as dignified as possible: eliminated in the elite eight by the CB Murcia.

-For the attempt to climb back (2000–01), it appeared that Gomez Nieto (coach) and Gutierrez (sports director) had succeeded in forming a template guarantees (the first regional title in the history of the club, the Andalusian League, winning Caja San Fernando in the semifinals and Unicaja in the final), but the economic problems crossed the road.
-But, the survivors found-in a display of effort, confidence and unity-qualify for the playoffs as a fourth classified.
-They beat Inca and faced in semifinals with Menorca, which had beaten the big favorite (León), and the stadium factor favouring the Andalusians.
-And again in a final and dramatic party the team promoted.
+For the attempt to climb back (2000–01), it appeared that Gomez Nieto (coach) and Gutierrez (sports director) had succeeded in forming a template of guarantees (the first regional title in the history of the club, the Andalusian League, defeating Caja San Fernando in the semifinals and Unicaja in the final), but economic problems crossed their path.
+The survivors, in a display of effort, confidence and unity, qualified for the playoffs as the fourth-place finisher.
+They beat Inca and faced Menorca in the semifinals, which had beaten the big favorite (León), with the stadium factor favouring the Andalusians.
+In another dramatic final, the team was promoted.

-Gomez Nieto remained as coach in the return and, with a staff of some level and right mix of youth and vets, materialized stay comfortably (since the fourteenth), with victories at FC Barcelona, Pamesa Valencia, Caja San Fernando or Real Madrid and the individual records of Nacho Ordín (98.2% shooting, with a series of 53/54) and Oriol Junyent (Spanish first in the history of averaging double figures in rebounds: 10.5) for the memory.
+Gomez Nieto remained as coach in the return and, with a staff of some level and right mix of youth and vets, materialized stay (since the fourteenth), with victories at FC Barcelona, Pamesa Valencia, Caja San Fernando or Real Madrid and the individual records of Nacho Ordín (98.2% shooting, with a series of 53/54) and Oriol Junyent (Spanish first in the history of averaging double figures in rebounds: 10.5) for the memory.

-Unfortunately that any change in a few months.
-In the 2002-03 campaign team was not as effective as in the past and various changes in the team destabilized it further.
-The coach stopped in office and Sergio Valdeolmillos replaced him, inadequate measure despite the visible improvement in play and attitude.
+Unfortunately, that was the only change in a few months.
+In the 2002-03 campaign, the team was not as effective as in the past and various changes in the team destabilized it further.
+The coach stepped down and Sergio Valdeolmillos replaced him, leading to a visible improvement in play and attitude.
 The team got their first victory against Adecco Estudiantes, but couldn't avoid relegation.

-New challenge, then, in the LEB, with Sergio Valdeolmillos as coach and Oriol Humet in the office.
-Despite a track record with some ups and downs, the key-arrive at the best time to play-off was achieved, and once left by the wayside the UB La Palma, occurred the great grief of templates and hobbies (Granada - Zaragoza) whose denouement, in the crash tiebreaker again ended in a joy throughout the city.
+The new challenge in the LEB was with Sergio Valdeolmillos as coach and Oriol Humet in the office.
+Despite a track record with some ups and downs, they reached the playoffs defeating UB La Palma and going onto win against Zaragoza in a tiebreaker match.